scalar-labs/scalar-kubernetes/docs/StepByStepManualDeploymentGuideScalarDLOnAWS.md

 Internet Gateway is a highly available VPC component that allows communication between your VPC and the internet.

-The following steps help you to create an Internet Gateway
+The following steps help you to create an Internet Gateway.

 * In the navigation pane, choose **Internet Gateways**
 * Select **Create internet gateway**